 WILL A REFI SAVE YOU MONEY?

 The old rule of thumb is that you shouldn’t refinance unless you can get at least 1% less on your interest rate.
 Except that’s not always true.
 The fact is that there are occasions where a reduction in rate of even a quarter of a percent can provide benefits.
 Do the math and find your break-even point to see when you’ll be saving money, and match that with how long you plan to stay in the home.
 We recommend this mortgage calculator to figure out whether a refinance is worth considering.
-On December 29 of last year, you could have locked a 30 year fixed rate mortgage at around 4.125% without paying any discount points.
+Last, you could have locked a 30 year fixed rate mortgage at around 4.125% without paying any discount points.
 Today, the same loan will be 3.525%–that’s a 6/8% lower rate.
-For a loan of $400,000, for example, with a rate of 4.125%, dropping your rate to 3.525% will cut your monthly payment by close to $200 a month.
+For a loan of $400,000, for example, with a rate of 4.125%, dropping your rate to 3.25% will cut your monthly payment by close to $600 a month.
 You’d save over $12,000 in the first five years–more than recovering the cost of doing the refinance.

 However, before you make the decision to refinance you should consider accelerated payments, as an alternative.
 In other words, rather than creating a new loan (with its attendant costs), you can simply increase your monthly payments and accelerate the payment of your principal.
 If you are more than four years into your 30-year loan, you may want to use this comparison calculator to determine whether refinancing is any better than simply paying down more of your principal.
 One of the factors that many people don’t consider is that by reducing the interest rate you pay also impacts the size of your tax deductions.
 By continuing to pay the higher interest rate (thus, getting larger annual deductions) but paying off more of the principal, you may get the best of both words.
 It turns out that, in many cases, accelerated payments is financially superior to refinancing — especially if the interest rate reduction is significant.
 By increasing the payments of an existing loan, you effectively achieve a faster pay-off at much less cost without having to go through the cost and effort of arranging for a refinance.